Autoregressive Networks: Autoregressive stochastic block models

 \subsection{Estimation without change points}

 We first consider a simple scenario of no change points in the observed period, i.e.

 Then fitting the DSB model consists of two steps: (i) estimating $\nu(\cdot)$ to cluster the $p$ nodes into $q$ communities, and (ii) estimating transition probabilities $\theta_{k, \ell}$ and $\eta_{k, \ell}$ for $1\le k \le \ell \le q$.
-To simplify the presentation, we assume $q$ is known, which is the assumption taken by most papers on change point detection for DSB networks.
+To simplify the presentation, $q$ is assumed to be known, which is the assumption taken by most papers on change point detection for DSB networks.
 In practice, one can determine $q$ by, for example, the jittering method of \cite{cky20}, or a Bayesian information criterion; see an example in Section \ref{sec52} below.